Written by: Jonathan Zalesne

 What do we do?

 If you find yourself experiencing what may be online infidelity, counseling can help.
-Individual counseling may be a great way to explore your values while couples counseling can help you and your partner explore the impact of online relationships.
+Individual counseling may be a great way to explore your values while meeting with a couples therapist can help you and your partner explore the impact of online relationships.